Energy Efficiency Training Network

 Members

-Nine colleges in the SP Energy Network region are being supported to develop specialised renewables and energy efficiency training centres to ensuring they have the capability and capacity to train the future workforce.
+Nine colleges in the SP Energy Network region have been supported to develop specialised Renewables and Energy Efficiency Training Centres to ensure they have the capability and capacity to train the future workforce.

 Key Deliverables

-The project will place colleges at the forefront of training for the future renewables and energy efficiency workforce in Scotland.
-It will support employers in preparing their existing workforce to meet future demands, apprentices though gaining relevant skills and knowledge, awareness raising amongst the wider student population and local communities.
+The project places colleges at the forefront of training for the future renewables and energy efficiency workforce in Scotland.
+It will support employers in preparing their existing workforce to meet future demands, apprentices through gaining relevant skills and knowledge, awareness raising amongst the wider student population and local communities.

 Staff Upskilling